archql/TetrisWin/README.md

  LAN connection currently used for update leaderboard and synhro game start on same seed (use **F4** key to start.
 Game starts only if client has GAME OVER mode).
  Leaderboard isn't updated automatically.
 Use **R** key to do so.
  You can still get file updates if your state is REJCTED.
+ From version 5.9 added Online Game View (OGV).
+Every client in the same LAN sends it game frame with ping message.
+ Other clients displays them.
+ To swap Menu #1 (Leaderboard) and Menu #2 (OGV) use **F2** key.

  To protect from clients with same name connection machine UUID used.